onedata/onedata-documentation/docs/glossary.md

 process uses statistics collected by the [file popularity][] to determine the least popular file replicas in a [space][] and to evict them.
 Learn more [here][docs-auto-cleaning].

+## Caveat

+A confinement limiting the context in which a [token][] is valid, inscribed in the token itself, e.g, limiting the validity of the token to a certain point in time, or target [services][service].
+Learn more [here][docs-token-caveats].

 ## Cloud Data Management Interface (CDMI)

 A standardized interface for managing cloud storage and accessing data held in it.